 For the couscous, the rule of thumb- for every 100g couscous, use 140g water or stock.
 If you’re using water, don’t forget to salt the couscous.
 Add some chilli powder too if you like.
 Sometimes I’ll get adventurous and even add a tablespoon of raisins in there, so they get plump as they reconstitute in the hot stock.
 Simply cover the couscous with the hot water, put a lid on and forget about it for 10-15 minutes.
 When you uncover the lid, fork through the couscous to fluff it up.

 For the garlicky tahini sauce, blitz 2 big-ish cloves of garlic with two pinches of salt.
 Add 1/3 cup of tahini, the juice of 1 lime and 2 tablespoons cold water in a mixer grinder.
-Drizzle in 2-3 tablespoons of olive oil to loosen this mixture slightly.
+Drizzle in 2-3 tablespoons of olive oil to loosen this mixture slightly, or more as per how thin or how thick you’d like your dressing.
+I like mine to be slightly thick so I can dip the veggies into it.

 Serve with freshly chopped coriander